These resources provide help with planning ahead for NICE guidance, understanding where you are now, and conducting improvement initiatives.

 - practical suggestions for putting NICE guidance into practice locally

-- identifying likely implementation barriers and possible ways to overcome these for different audiences.
+- identification of likely implementation barriers and possible ways to overcome these for different audiences.

 We are looking for ways to improve our tools and welcome your feedback.
 Please follow these links to a short evaluation form for tools for clinical guidelines and for tools for public health guidance.
 If you are experiencing problems accessing or using this tool, please email email@example.com

-The forward planner helps people plan for and implement NICE guidance by:
+The resource planner helps you plan and implement NICE guidance.
+Use it to:

 Into practice guide